username-not-important/cloud-computing-2025/readme.md

 # Spring 2025, Cloud Computing Homework
-This repository belongs to [Farshad Khunjush, Associate Professor](https://fkhunjush.github.io/website/), Cloud Computing course and contains the homework assignments which offered at Shiraz University.
+This repository belongs to [Farshad Khunjush, Associate Professor](https://fkhunjush.github.io/website/), Cloud Computing course and contains the homework assignments which are offered at Shiraz University.

 ## Notes
 <mark>**PLEASE READ THE NOTES CAREFULLY.**</mark>